Parabolic Set Simulation for Reachability Analysis of Linear Time Invariant Systems with Integral Quadratic Constraint: Introduction

-HJB and PMP based methods propagate the constraints along the flow of the dynamical system.
-Occupation measures and barrier certificates methods aim at finding constraints over the reachable tube of a dynamical system: \cite{prajna2004safety} uses IQCs for verification purposes using barrier certificates where the positivity of the energetic state is ensured by using a nonnegative constant multiplier: \cite{henrion2014convex,korda2016moment} use an occupation measure approach where the integral constraint can be incorporated as a constraint over the moment of the trajectories.
-A hierarchy of semi-definite conditions are derived for polynomial dynamics.
-Then, off-the-shelf semi-definite programming solvers are used to solve the feasibility problem.
+HJB based methods propagate the constraints along the flow of the dynamical system.
+Occupation measures and barrier certificates methods aim at finding constraints over the reachable tube of a dynamical system: \cite{prajna2004safety} uses IQCs for verification purposes using barrier certificates where the positivity of the energetic state is ensured by using a nonnegative constant multiplier: \cite{henrion2014convex,korda2016moment} use an occupation measure approach where the IQC can potentially be incorporated as a constraint over the moment of the trajectories (note however these references do not deal explicitly with IQCs).
+A hierarchy of semi-definite programs are derived for polynomial dynamics.
+Then, off-the-shelf Semi-Definite Programming (SDP) solvers are used to solve the feasibility problem.
 Optimization-based methods do not usually take advantage of the model structure as they consider a large class of systems (convex, Lipschitz or polynomial dynamics for example).

-The study of LTI systems with two norm bounded energy is closely related to the Linear Quadratic Regulator (LQR) problem.
-In the LQR problem, a quadratic integral is minimized at the terminal time.
-Optimal trajectories belong to a time-varying parabolic surface, whose quadratic coefficients are solution of a Riccati differential equation. \cite{savkin1995recursive} describes the reachable set of LTI systems with terminal IQC.
+Similarly than for HJB methods, moment based methods can be used for a large class of systems, but they do not scale well, i.e. they are limited to systems with a small number of states.
+However, few properties about the reachable set can be formalized such as its domain of existence, its boundedness.
+We hereby study a narrow class of systems that both have practical and theoretical importance (LTI+IQC system).
+Our methods scale favorably with the number of states, and the existence and boundedness of the overapproximation is always granted.